 - Students not wearing face coverings will be handled in accordance with our transportation discipline policy which could result in suspension of riding privileges.

-- Siblings or those living in the same home will be asked to sit together.
+- Siblings or those living in the same home will be assigned to sit together.

-- When appropriate, students will enter the bus and begin seating near the back of the bus, filling the seats toward the front.
+- When possible, students will enter the bus and begin seating near the back of the bus, filling the seats toward the front.

 - Students will avoid congregating in the bus aisle.